pre-eth/adam/README.md

 “Proving” security is a very difficult thing to do, and a good deal of cryptanalysis is needed before domain wide recognition for the strength of any cryptographic algorithm is gained.
 That’s why the saying [“Don’t Roll Your Own Crypto”](https://security.stackexchange.com/questions/18197/why-shouldnt-we-roll-our-own) exists.

 ADAM has passed the [NIST Test Suite for Random Bit Generation SP 800-22](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final) just like several other widely recognized CSPRNG algorithms, along with other more challenging test suites mentioned below.
 Up to 16TB (2⁴⁴ values) has been tested so far.
 However, conducting specialized cryptographic testing is required before confident security guarantees can be made.
 This is just a toy RNG for now, and for production use I strongly recommend using something more thoroughly vetted by the field like [ChaCha20](https://datatracker.ietf.org/doc/html/rfc7539).
-The next major goal for ADAM after confirming statistical quality will be pursuing detailed crytographic validation and study.
+The next major goal for ADAM will be pursuing detailed crytographic validation and study.

 While passing one or even all of these test suites doesn't guarantee that a RNG is cryptographically secure, it follows that a CSPRNG will pass these tests, so they nonetheless provide a measuring stick of sorts to reveal flaws in the design and various characteristics of the randomness of the generated numbers.
 If you run these tests yourself, you might see false-positives that are retried or some p-values marked as "unusual" - this is to be expected and is a consequence of running many tests over and over, because if the output is really random, then there will inevitably be some weaker (but not concerningly defective) outcomes.